shawnrivers/nextjs-starter/README.md

-This is a Next.js starter with the following setup:
+This is a Next.js starter with the following setup for you:

-- Typescript
+- JavaScript: Typescript
-- ESLint
+- Linter: ESLint
-- Prettier
+- Formatter: Prettier
-- Jest
+- Test: Jest
-- Lint-staged
-- Husky
+- Git hooks: Lint-staged & Husky
-- GitHub Actions
+- CI: GitHub Actions